0

 Cyber security for SMEs: FAQs

-Start with MFA, old accounts, backup restore testing, firewall exposure and admin rights.
-Those five checks catch a lot of real-world risk.
+Start with MFA for Microsoft 365 and remote access, then review old accounts, test a backup restore, review firewall exposure and remove unnecessary admin rights.
+Those checks catch a large share of avoidable risk.

 Yes.
-It gives SMEs a clear baseline across firewalls, secure configuration, user access control, malware protection and security updates.
-It is not the finish line.
+Cyber Essentials gives you a practical baseline across firewalls, secure configuration, user access control, malware protection and security updates.
+It needs maintaining, so it is a baseline rather than a once-a-year finish line.

 Our Services